The out-jutting room with lighter colored stone is the antichamber to the earliest throne room of the palace complex, rooms 22–25 of the palace.

 This is an interesting instance where the mask did not get correctly centered over a doorway.
 The lower part of the building surrounding the door is not symmetrical as the space between the columns and the vertical decoration is unequal, making it impossible to correctly center the mask.

-A Fret/Volute/Greek Key design can be seen on the wall of the throne room through the door of its antichamber.
-A similar pattern is evident on the cornices of Room 22 and 25 which frame the throne room.
+A Fret/Volute/Greek Key design can partially be seen on the wall of the throne room through the door of its antichamber, where only the left portion of a volute is visable.
+A similar pattern is evident on the cornices of Room 22 and 25 which frame the throne room, which can be seen on the right and left sides of the photo.

-The long vertical mat pattern on the walls of rooms 22 & 25 is another power symbol related to rulership and royalty.
+The long vertical framed mat pattern on the walls of rooms 22 & 25 is another power symbol related to rulership and royalty.
+This mat design can be seen on the right side of this photo.

 A bit of Maya mythology can further clarify the iconography of palace throne rooms.
 This is a representation of Yaxal Witz, the "First True Mountain of Creation".